 Stylist Julia Green lives in Barwon Heads, and used to spend her time travelling back and forth from Melbourne to conduct styling and interiors work – as well as running her online store, Greenhouse Interiors.
 The tough commute inspired her to find some work closer to home, and she spent two years searching for the perfect space to realise a vision she had for a mega interiors concept space.

 She found it in this two-story heritage warehouse in Geelong, with a floor space spanned 600 square metres.
 Upon securing the space, Julia engaged Jessica Bettenay from Resident Avenue to design the fit-out – and this ambitious pipe dream was brought to life with every texture, colour and fitting imaginable!

-Designed like a home, there is a fully fitted kitchen, bathroom, bedroom and lounge space.
+Designed like a home (with help from Ben Hunter Architects), there is a fully fitted kitchen, bathroom, bedroom and lounge space.

 ‘Every single touch-point is considered and shoppable, from taps, tiles, paints and kitchen appliances to renders, wallpapers, stone and flooring,’ explains Julia.
 ‘Each room has a QR code so that the shopper can head straight to the source for each substrate, meaning easy access for people to find the best suppliers and products.’

 Featured makers include locals like Dowel Jones, Molmic, Heatherly and bespoke lighting from Kaz Ceramics.
 International superstars such as Alessi and Bitossi are on board, as well as jewellery and accessories from Melbourne and LA.
 PLUS the Ken Done (!) will sell limited edition prints and even house some of his collection in the space.

 The gallery upstairs will be used as an exhibition and event space, where Julia plans to host industry events, floristry classes, artists-in-residence, fashion shows and potentially even music gigs.